mateusgamba/Recycling-Point/readme.md

 The `DATABASE_URL` environment variable already is added automatically when the database is created.

-In order to build or deploy via GitHub, you will be to authenticate via an OAuth token.
+In order the build or deploy via GitHub, you have to be to authenticate via an OAuth token.

 To create an OAuth authorisation, on your local machine, run:
 ```
 heroku authorizations:create.
 ```
-This command will return a few information, please, copy only the Token value.
+This command will return a few pieces of information, please, copy only the Token value.

 In your repository, click on **Setting -> Secrets**.

-Within Secrets, create a New secret, HEROKU_API_KEY, and insert the token given by the Heroku CLI.
+Within Secrets page, you must create a New secret, HEROKU_API_KEY, and insert the token given by the Heroku CLI.

 ### Web